 Contacting The Law Offices of Ryan Quinn, PLLC, may be a critical component to receiving skilled and experienced representation and ensuring that victims take the right steps from the very start of their case.
 Among the top mistakes, a victim can make is posting information about the accident on social media.
 While social media has many benefits, there is no place for it in your personal injury claim.
 By doing so, your case could be deeply impacted.

 Posting to Social Media

 Social media is a common way for people to remain connected to those near and far.
 As a society, the vast majority of people access social media platforms in one way or another.
 When an accident victim posts about their accident on social media, anything you share could be used against you.
 While posting a photo of your injury of the motor vehicle crash may seem harmless enough, be aware that it may not work in your favor.
-Our Arlington, Virginia personal injury lawyer shares important reasons not to post on social media sites about your accident:
+Our team of personal injury lawyers share important reasons not to post on social media sites about your accident:

 Social Media is Admissible Against You

 Typically anything said outside of the courtroom can be classified as inadmissible because it’s considered hearsay.
 Because the personal injury claim is about you, any statements made or content about your case posted on social media may be used against you in court.
 You can’t always control the conversation on social media, and no matter how much control you think you have, it can quickly begin to work against you in your case.
 If you post a picture of a car accident you were in, people will naturally post comments.
 Should you or a family member respond with additional information, it can be presented in court.

 For example, responding to someone by telling them you are uninjured or that everyone is okay may be misconstrued.
 The opposing counsel may use this information to prove that you were not as injured as you are presenting to the court.

 Social Media Can Bring Your Claim into Question